nlenno1/find-my-meal-ms2/README.md

 - Both genders
 - May have specific dietary or allergy requirements
 - Interested in cooking
-- Wanting to trying new things
+- Wanting to try new things
-- Open to being more enviromental
+- Open to being more environmental

 ### User Stories

 - Example User 1 - I am an **enthusiastic cook** looking for new recipe ideas
-- Example User 2 - I a newly diagnosed as **gluten intolerent** and I need to find some new recipes
+- Example User 2 - I a newly diagnosed as **gluten intolerant** and I need to find some new recipes
 - Example User 3 - I am cooking for a friend who has **specific dietary needs** and I need to find a recipe
 - Example User 4 - I am worried about the amount of **food waste produced** and want use up my leftovers from previous meals
 - Example User 5 - I want to reduce my **enviromental impact** by changing my diet and adding some vegan meals to my meal routine